Jarlsburg Tempeh Casserole

 - 1 tablespoon Worcestershire sauce Add to list

 - 1/2 cup crushed cornflakes or dry unseasoned breadcrumbs Add to list

 Preheat oven to 375°F. Lightly oil a 2- to 3-quart casserole dish and set aside.

 In a large fry pan heat oil until very hot.
 Fry tempeh squares until lightly browned on both sides.
 Drain on paper towels, sprinkle with salt and set aside to cool.
 When cooled, cut tempeh into small squares.

-Remove from heat and stir in cheese, then pasta and peas.
+Remove from the heat and stir in cheese, then pasta and peas.
 Season generously with salt and pepper, then Worcestershire sauce.
-Fold tempeh squares into casserole and pour into casserole dish.
+Fold tempeh squares into casserole and pour into the casserole dish.
 Sprinkle with cornflakes and bake for 25 to 30 minutes or until lightly browned and crisp on top.

 Recipe by, former PCC staff